Scorpion I: Evidence of wine consumption

-Scorpion's tomb is known in archaeology circles for its possible evidence of ancient wine consumption.
-In a search of the tomb, archaeologists discovered dozens of imported ceramic jars containing a yellow residue consistent with wine, dated to about 3150 BC.
+Scorpion's tomb is known in archaeological circles for its possible evidence of ancient wine consumption.
+In a search of the tomb, archaeologists discovered dozens of imported ceramic jars containing a yellow residue consistent with wine, dated to around 3150 BC.
 Chemical residues of herbs, tree resins, and other natural substances were found in the jars.
 Grape seeds, skins and dried pulp were also found in the tomb.